gjeanmart/greg.jeanmart.me/source/about/index.md

 ### [Safe](https://safe.global) • Tech Lead (Apr.
 2024 to present)

+[Safe](https://safe.global/) is the leading smart account infrastructure in the Ethereum ecosystem, enabling secure, modular, and programmable asset management.

+As the Tech Lead for [Safenet](https://safe.global/safenet), I am spearheading the development of a chain abstraction protocol that enhances the security and usability of smart accounts.
+Safenet enables seamless cross-chain transactions, collateralized execution, and advanced transaction validation.
+My role includes designing the architecture, leading development efforts, and ensuring robust security mechanisms to improve user experience and interoperability across blockchain networks.

 ### [Multis](https://multis.co) • CTO (Apr.
 2021 to Apr.
 2024) & Lead Engineer (Apr.
 2020 to Mar.
 2021)